Ketamine Therapy FAQs

 What is ketamine therapy?

-Ketamine is an FDA-approved anesthetic that, at low doses, has been shown to rapidly reduce symptoms of depression, PTSD, anxiety, bipolar depression, and suicidal thoughts when other treatments haven’t worked.
+Ketamine is an FDA-approved anesthetic that, at low doses, has been shown to rapidly reduce symptoms of depression, PTSD, anxiety, bipolar depression, and suicidal thoughts — especially when other treatments have not worked.
+It is one of the most significant advances in mental health treatment in decades.

 How does ketamine work?

-Ketamine acts on the brain’s glutamate system, increasing neuroplasticity — the brain’s ability to form new and healthier connections.
-This creates a window of flexibility where symptoms lift and therapy can be more effective.
+Unlike most antidepressants that target serotonin, ketamine works on the brain's glutamate system — blocking NMDA receptors and promoting neuroplasticity, the brain's ability to form new and healthier connections.
+This creates a window of flexibility where symptoms can lift and therapy becomes more effective.
+It also increases BDNF, a protein that supports brain cell growth and repair.

 Will I hallucinate?